Solving Optimal Control Problems of Rigid-Body Dynamics with Collisions Using the Hybrid Minimum Principle: Experiments

 \section{Experiments}

 This paper mainly focuses on those hybrid dynamics whose difficulties are introduced by collisions.
-We will demonstrate the performance of Algorithm \ref{alg:PMP} in this scenario by applying it to the rigid body dynamics for a system composed of two-dimensional discs without frictional forces.
-These discs are homogeneous and fully characterized by their masses and radii.
-We remove the degrees of freedom associated with the orientations and angular velocities as these quantities are constant in frictionless rigid body dynamics of discs.
+We will demonstrate the performance of Algorithm \ref{alg:PMP} in this scenario by applying it to a system of two-dimensional, homogeneous discs which characterized solely by their masses and radii, in frictionless rigid body dynamics.
+We remove the degrees of freedom associated with the orientations and angular velocities as these quantities are constant in this context.

-There are always two discs in the following experiments.
-Denote the masses of these two discs by $m_1, m_2$ and the radii by $r_1,r_2$.
-In this paper, we always take $ m_1=m_2=1, r_1=r_2=0.2$ and the coefficient of restitution $C_R=1$, \ie perfectly elastic collision.
-These parameters are summarized in Table \ref{tab:example_settings}.

-We control disc 1 by applying a force to it so that it collides with disc 2 in a way that disc 2 will be close to the prescribed locations at the terminal time $T$.
-Due to the translation invariance, the terminal location is always set to the origin $(0, 0)$.
+There are always two discs in our experiments.
+The state $\bx$ is composed of the positions and velocities of the two discs, \ie $\bx\in\bR^8.$ The objective is to maneuver disc 1 by applying a force that causes it to collide with disc 2, aiming to position disc 2 near predetermined locations at terminal time $T$.
+Due to the translation invariance, the prescribed terminal location is always set to the origin $(0, 0)$.